-We ask that you please follow the ER guidelines below upon arrival:
+We ask that you please follow the ER procedures below upon arrival

 - Sign in at the triage desk.
 We use a triage system to ensure our physicians see the sickest patients first.
 A triage nurse will assess each patient to determine the priority of treatment.

 - The admitting registrar may ask for important personal information, such as your address and phone number, so please have that information available.